dacamo76/throng/README.md

 I think by default the API returns 5,000 connections on each request.
-This may result in a delay when making the original request, if you don't need all connections, you can pass in an extra paramter option to the request function.
+This may result in a delay when making the original request, if you don't need all connections, say you only want 10, you can pass in an extra parameter option to the request function.

 ````clojure
 ;;; Get connections in batches of 10.